Home » Blog » Seasonal Activities » Summer » 25 Fun Summer Music Activities that Kids, Parents, and Teachers Will Love

 Are you teaching summer school, daycare, camp, or learning at home?
 Keep your kids busy and learning with fun summer music activities for kids.

-Some of the links on our site are affiliate links.
-If you click on a link and make a purchase, we may earn a small commission.
+Some of the links on this site are affiliate links.
+If you click on a link and make a purchase, I may earn a small commission at no cost to you.

 The summer months of June and July include many fun and meaningful events that inspire thematic music activities for kids.
 Whether you’re teaching music in the classroom, working at a daycare or summer camp, homeschooling, or seeking to keep your children engaged and stimulated throughout the summer break, these music activities can be a great addition to your summer learning plans.

-With a range of motivational ideas to explore, you’re sure to find some joyful and creative music activities in this blog post.
+You’re sure to find some joyful and creative music activities in this blog post.

-Be joyful.
 Be creative.
-Experience music.
+Make music.
+Find joy.

 Music Activities for Elementary Students | Summer Activities for Learning at Home, Camp, or School

-June 2024 Holidays & Observances
+June 2025 Holidays & Observances

 The observances below will spark ideas for MANY fun learning opportunities.
 And, you don’t have to stick to these specific dates.
 Be flexible.
-Use these suggestions as a starting point, and let your imagination lead you to create engaging learning experiences for your students or children.
+Use these suggestions as a starting point, and let your imagination lead you to create engaging learning experiences for your students or your children.

-• June 1 – Pen Pal Day/National Trails Day
+• June 1 – Pen Pal Day

 • June 3 – World Bicycle Day